Come into My Life (Gala song): Chart performance

-"Come into My Life" was a major hit in several European countries, peaking at number-one in both Italy and Spain.
-It was also a top 10 hit in Belgium (4), France (10) and Greece (4), while entering the top 20 in Finland (11), as well as on the Eurochart Hot 100, where it hit number 20 in December 1997.
-In the United Kingdom, "Come into My Life" only reached number 38 on the UK Singles Chart, but it peaked at number 12 on the UK Dance Singles Chart, and number two on the UK Indie Chart.
+"Come into My Life" peaked at number one in Italy and topping the maxi-singles chart of Spain.
+It was also a top-10 hit in Belgium (Flanders and Wallonia), France and Greece while entering the top 20 in Finland, as well as on the Eurochart Hot 100, where it reached number 20 in December 1997.
+In the United Kingdom, "Come into My Life" reached number 38 on the UK Singles Chart, number 12 on the UK Dance Singles Chart, and number two on the UK Indie Chart.
 The single received a gold record in France, after 250,000 units were sold.

 Music video

 A music video was produced to promote the single, directed by Italian director Pietro Falini.
-It was later published on YouTube in October 2013, and as of October 2025, the video had generated more than 10 million views.